Ensuring a Strong and Consistent Service Provider Voice

 Des Kelly OBE, NCF Executive Director said:

 The commitment to working together has been unanimous.
-Many of us were already working together and the Care Providers Alliance simply built on the shared principles and relationships in a more formalised way.
+Many of us were already working together and the Care Provider Alliance simply built on the shared principles and relationships in a more formalised way.
 There is a real opportunity offered by the emerging transformation within the care sector, but it is essential that care providers are regarded as equal partners alongside commissioners and people receiving services.

 Primary purpose of the Care Provider Alliance (CPA)